• omoikane 8 months ago

 In general there is too much complexity behind the ranking to tell a meaningful story about such a small decline in said rankings, especially when none of the variables are particularly quantitative in the first place!
 It's better to interpret this more as "the US is consistently in the top 5" than "the US is slipping," or "those wily Singaporeans finally beat the Americans."

-• johnnyanmac an hour ago
+• johnnyanmac 8 months ago

 I sure hope so.
 I did say slippery slope for a reason, I know it's a bad method of thinking overall